eficode-academy/terraform-fundamentals/README.md

 Terraform enhances collaboration, ensures infrastructure consistency, and supports a version-controlled, collaborative approach to managing cloud environments.

+## Pre-requisites
+- Terraform CLI installed on your machine.
+- Access to a cloud provider account with permissions to create and manage resources.
+- Basic knowledge of command line interfaces and text editors.

 # Terraform Course Outline

 ## Module 1: Introduction to Infrastructure as Code (IaC)